Ratheshprabakar/Ratheshprabakar/README.md

 Here are some cool information about myself:

 - 🔭 I’m currently doing the experiment on Django
-- 🌱 I’m currently learning Automation using Python
+- 🌱 I’m currently learning Microsoft Technologies
 - 👯 I’m looking to collaborate on C, Real time problems, Data structures and algorithms, Full Stack Web Development (Bootstrap + Django)
 - 💬 Ask me about C,Web Development, Python, Git, Microsoft Technologies
 - 📫 How to reach me: [Rathesh Prabakar](https://linkedin.com/in/Ratheshprabakar) (Linkedin)